tsombrero/jobwrangler/README.md

 [JavaDoc](https://tsombrero.github.io/jobwrangler/apidocs/).

 JobWrangler is a job execution library along the lines of the [iOS OperationQueue](https://developer.apple.com/documentation/foundation/operationqueue) and the excellent [Android Priority JobQueue](https://github.com/yigit/android-priority-jobqueue).
 JobWrangler builds upon the concept of the Job-as-a-state-machine with dynamic inter-job dependency chains and other handy orchestration features.
-For example, Jobs get the following for free, or with minimal configuration:
+Jobs get the following for free, or with minimal configuration:
 - Limited retries and exponential backoff (see RunPolicy)
 - Defer work until gating conditions are met (e.g. network availability)
 - Strong or weak dependency enforcement between jobs (see DependencyFailureStrategy)